Sanjeev-coder/FMCG-sales-analysis/README.md

 ##
-In this project i have analysed sales data set of an american sales dataset(FMCG : Fast moving consumer goods) I have used different feature of excel while performing this analysi and creating Dashboard👨🏻‍💻, such using slicer, Pivot Table etc.
+In this project i have analysed sales data set of an american sales dataset(FMCG : Fast moving consumer goods) I have used different feature of excel while performing this analysis and creating dynamic-Dashboard👨🏻‍💻, such using SLICER, PIVOT TABLES etc.